Tzafria: History

 During the Ottoman period the area of Tzafria belonged to the nahiyeh (sub-district) of Lod.
-The kibbutz stands on the land of the depopulated Arab Palestinian village of al-Safiriyya.
+The kibbutz is located near the depopulated Arab Palestinian village of al-Safiriyya.

 The kibbutz was founded in 1949 by immigrants from Czechoslovakia and Hungary.
 Its name is derived from that of the former Arab village; it was initially called Safria Alef and then Kfar Tzafria before adopting its current name.